bachboy0/bachboy0/README.md

 ## 👨‍💻 About Me
 I'm passionate about Full-stack Development with a deep interest in the automotive industry.
 I hold a degree in Applied Informatics from Kwansei Gakuin University.

-- 🌱 Currently learning: Python, React, Next.js
+- 🌱 Currently learning: Python, React, Next.js, Svelte
 - 🎯 Career goal: Aspire to secure a technical role that leverages my skills and guarantees a robust, competitive annual income.
 - 🔭 Future interests: Digital nomad lifestyle, microservice operations, or freelance coding